sanduhrs/drupal-metis/README.txt

 The module allows to

 - Add Metis codes (Zaehlmarken) to your Drupal installation
-- Add the Metis codes to nodes as a CCK field with a simple checkbox
+- Add the Metis codes to nodes as a field with a simple checkbox
 - Display a table of nodes with their respective Metis codes (only if Views module is installed)